svx/k8-traefik/docs/tutorial.md

   name: traefik-account
 ```

+---

 ## ClusterRoleBinding

 <!-- markdownlint-disable -->
-Now, bind the role on the account to apply the permissions and rules on the latter, this is done with a [`ClusterRoleBinding`](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/cluster-role-binding-v1/#ClusterRoleBinding "Link to Kubernetes docs about role binding").
+After creating ClusterRole, you assign it to a user or group of users by creating a [`ClusterRoleBinding`](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/cluster-role-binding-v1/#ClusterRoleBinding "Link to Kubernetes docs about role binding").
 <!-- markdownlint-enable -->

+Now, bind the role on the account to apply the permissions and rules.

 Create a file called `01-role-binding.yml`, with the following content: